 Tip: You can apply for a visa extension of up to 180 days at the Kenyan authorities in Nairobi when you are in the country.

-Suppose you are a citizen of Ethiopia, Bahamas, Barbados, Belize, Botswana, Brunei, Burundi, Dominica, Fiji, Gambia, Ghana, Grenada, Jamaica, Kiribati, Lesotho, Malawi, Malaysia (for stays of less than 30 days), Maldives, Mauritius, Mozambique, Namibia, Nauru, Papua New Guinea, Rwanda, Solomon Islands, Zambia, Samoa, San Marino, Seychelles, Sierra Leone, Zimbabwe, Singapore, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, South Sudan, Tanzania, Tonga, Trinidad and Tobago, Tuvalu, Uganda, Vanuatu or Cyprus.
+Suppose you are a citizen of Barbados, Belize, Botswana, Brunei, Burundi, Dominica, Fiji, Ghana, Grenada, Jamaica, Kiribati, Lesotho, Malawi, Malaysia (for stays of less than 30 days), Mauritius, Namibia, Nauru, Papua New Guinea, Rwanda, Samoa, Seychelles, Sierra Leone, Singapore, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, South Africa (for stays of less than 30 days), Swaziland, Tanzania, Tobago, Tonga, Trinidad, Tuvalu, Uganda, Zambia, Zimbabwe and Zimbabwe.
+Lucia, St. Vincent and the Grenadines, South Africa (for stays of less than 30 days), Swaziland, Tanzania, Tobago, Tonga, Trinidad, Tuvalu, Uganda, Vanuatu, Cyprus or a traveler under the age of 16 accompanied by their parents, certain UN employees and diplomats.
 In that case, you do not need to apply for a visa.

 Travelers under the age of 16 can also travel to Kenya visa-free when accompanied by their parents.